RitaChio/ArduinoRotaryEncoderLED/README.md

 # ArduinoRotaryEncoderLED
-Arduino code for RGB LED lights managed by a knob switch / button (rotary encoder)
+### Arduino code for RGB LED lights managed by a knob switch / button (rotary encoder)

-&emsp;The code features 9 modes of color coice: white, blue, red, green, blend all RGB / custom shade, red dim, green dim, &emsp;blue dim, purple dim.
+&emsp;The code features 9 modes of color coice: white, blue, red, green, blend all RGB / custom shade, red dim, green dim, blue dim, purple dim.

 &emsp;Each color can be adjusted by turning the knob to adjust the value by bits for each color.

-Mode Functions:
+## Mode Functions:

   &emsp;Zero: all LEDs set to bright white